leosoaivan/empower/.github/ISSUE_TEMPLATE/pr-template.md

 ---
 name: PR Template
-about: Create a full request to address an issue
+about: Create a pull request to address an issue

 ---